openai/neural-mmo/docs/source/rst/userguide.rst

 .. image:: /resource/image/v1-4_globalValues.png

 You can also write your own overlays using Realm.registerOverlay().
-For example, the value function overlay is implemented as:
+For example, the value function overlay in `[/projekt/overlay.py] <https://github.com/jsuarez5341/neural-mmo/blob/master/projekt/overlay.py>`_  is implemented as:

 .. code-block:: python